-On the note of food, I tend to only eat out for 2 out of 3 of my meals.
+On the note of food, I tend to only eat out for 2 out of 3 of my meals and this is a good way to save money on a European City Break.
 If your accommodation includes breakfast then great, that’s one less meal to pay for.
 If it doesn’t then head to the supermarket or go into a bakery.
 Items from here will cost a lot less than eating out.

 Tip: If its summer or just a nice day, have a picnic!
 Searching for food in a local supermarket and sitting in a park is not only cheap but a really good in sight into local life.

 Re-fill your water bottle.

 This is only a small cost saver but every little helps right?
 If you’re in a Country where the tap water is drinkable e.g generally Western Europe, be sure to fill up your water bottle before you head out.
 If you’re in a country where you can’t drink the tap water then see if there is a water dispenser anywhere.
 E.g In Belgrade I asked if we could drink the water, the receptionist said no but showed me where their water dispenser was.
 I definitely wouldn’t have found this had I not asked.

 Tip: Buying water not only saves money but it’s so much better for the environment.
 I recently brought a Chilly’s Reusable Bottle, and I’m set on re-filling this as much as possible on my trips over buying bottled water!